 - There are often lines along the front of the bars.
 This is designed to help you line the bars laterally so that they are central, and also for the correct rotation.
 Once you have identified these markings, put the bars into the stem.
 The stem of the bike is the part that connects the handlebars to the steerer tube of the bicycle.
 It is also sometimes known as a ‘goose neck’.

 - Once you have put the bars into the stem, you can now adjust them.
 For lateral alignment, the front plate needs to cover the lines with an equal amount showing either side of the face plate.
 If there is an equal amount showing this means the bars are central.

 - To achieve the recommended rotation position of your handle bars, put the middle line in the centre of the face plate.
 Now you are able to tighten the bars and secure the handlebars in the right position.

 - Sometimes, the name of the manufacturer is printed on the handlebars.
 You can use the printed brand name to identify the correct rotation.
 First, fit the bars into position and angle yourself so that the writing on the bars is directly in your sightline.
 Then, move the bars so that the writing faces directly forward.
 Once you have done this, tighten the bars.

 Overview of how to adjust bike handlebars

 There you have it, how to adjust bike handlebars using markings in 4 steps.
 If you have no markings on the handlebars then you will need to work out how to align them correctly using a different method.
-Come back here over the coming weeks to see our next video and blog tackling how to adjust bike handlebars, except this time without positional markings.
+Come back here over the coming weeks to see our next video and blog tackling how to tighten bike handlebars.
 We hope this article has assisted you in adjusting your handlebars correctly.
 Let us know on our social media and YouTube channel if this was helpful to you.
 Thanks for reading.

 If you are looking for a more detailed guide on all things bicycle maintenance related we also provide in depth beginners courses that you can view on our cycle maintenance academy courses page.